A student’s personal sense of well-being and level of achievement depend upon their health and wellness.

 What are the medical requirements necessary for admission?

-Every student must have a recent physical on the Virginia State physical form Virginia Department of Health MCH-213G Form.
-This link to the for physical examinations and immunizations will allow you to download the form.
+Every student must have a recent physical on file from the Virginia State physical Virginia Department of Health MCH-213G Form.
+This link to the physical examinations and immunizations will allow you to download the form.
 This form is also available from the school office or the clinic.
 The immunization requirements for admission are available here.